BurningMan.com came online in 1997. Originally it was just some white text on a black background with a couple images.

 This would remain the site design until November 2014.
 Yeah.

 The BurningMan.org project, codename “Project Phoenix” (Yeah.), involved brave souls from throughout the Burning Man organization and community.
 The site launched on November 21, 2014.
-Check out Will Chase’s welcome post on Voices of Burning Man.
+Check out Will Chase’s welcome post in the Burning Man Journal.